 While MitoQ’s recommended dose is 10mg per day, it’s been studied in doses up to 80mg per day – producing an excellent safety record within these dose ranges.
 In rare cases, some people may experience mild side effects such as an upset stomach and nausea.
-MitoQ has many certifications and accreditations to support its safety record including self-affirmed GRAS status, 12 clinical trials and Informed Sport certification.
+MitoQ has many certifications and accreditations to support its safety record including self-affirmed GRAS status, 14 clinical trials, Informed Sport certification (MitoQ Pure) and Informed Choice certification (MitoQ + joint, MitoQ +heart, MitoQ +blood sugar, MitoQ +liver, MitoQ curcumin & MitoQ + eye).
 To learn more about MitoQ’s safety record, please read: Is MitoQ safe?

 Is MitoQ safe for patients undergoing chemo?

 If you have cancer, we strongly recommend discussing your proposed use of MitoQ (or any other supplements) with your oncologist first.

 MitoQ’s safety has been studied in doses up to 80mg per day – resulting in an excellent safety record.
 Although you can take more than 2 capsules per day, we recommend that your overall MitoQ intake remains between 2 to 4 capsules per day.
 We recommend slowly increasing to 3-4 capsules to see whether a higher dose works for you and if you do not notice any difference, you can resort back to 2 capsules.

 Your logo is cool - where did the inspiration for it come from?

 We’re so happy you like it!
 Our new logo is inspired by the ripple effect that MitoQ can have.
 The red hexagon in the middle represents the MitoQ molecule.
 The dots surrounding the molecule are cells.
 When the cells come into contact with MitoQ, a positive impact begins.